kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 into a `felt252`.
 The resulting `Array<felt252>` is then passed to the precompile.
 Similarly, the return data of the Cairo contract is deserialized into 32-bytes words, and stored in the return data of the EVM call.

+> Note: It is left to the responsibility of the wrapper contract developer to
+> ensure that the calldata is correctly serialized to match the Cairo contract's
+> expected inputs, and to properly deserialize the return data.